canada-ca/canada-ca.github.io/_posts/2020-10-08-collect-feedback.md

 * The tool helps normalize measuring your content effectiveness and making iterative improvements after it’s published
 * The continuous nature of the widget lets teams see the effects of their improvements immediately by monitoring changes in the type of feedback they get

-## Final word

-Ultimately, the purpose of receiving feedback is to improve web services so that our content can better meet the needs of Canadians.
-The page feedback widget is a useful tool that provides web, program, and policy teams with valuable insight for service delivery.
-Lessons learned from this can help us support content guidance and recommendations.

 ### Next steps from this pilot

 * Pilot the widget on more pages both within and external to AEM